 Postdoctoral Research Associate

-I'm interested in using a combination of numerical simulations,
+I'm broadly interested in using a combination of numerical simulations,

-modeling, and analytical mathematics to solve problems that have a
+modeling, and analytical mathematics to approach scientific problems.

 physics, mode-locking laser dynamics, and developing numerical

 algorithms to determine the stability of optical structures.

 My current research interest lies in the cloud-topped atmospheric

 boundary layer and cloud feedbacks in global climate

 models.
 The goals of my research are to understand underlying